 Public Key Infrastructure

-I wrote this page to validate that my general PKI knowledge and skillset wasn’t severely compromised by my TBI, and provide a hopefully readable introduction to PKI.
+I wrote this page to validate that my general PKI knowledge wasn’t severely compromised by my TBI and provide a hopefully readable introduction to PKI.

-Every web site logged onto to via a browser needs to use HTTPS to ensure the password is encrypted during transmission when logging in, such as email with Microsoft or Google, shopping with eBay or Amazon or banking with Nationwide or Barclays, etc. HTTPS on the World Wide Web is the most obvious use of PKI, however, it was the least typical engagement that I worked on.
+Every web-site logged onto to via a browser uses HTTPS to ensure passwords are encrypted during transmission.
+Typical logon examples are to email with Microsoft or Google, shopping with eBay or Amazon and banking with Nationwide or Barclays.
+HTTPS on the World Wide Web is the most widespreads use of PKI, however, it was the least typical engagement that I worked on.
 More often, I was engaged on projects to:

-In 2008 (aged 38) I wrote a white paper for Oxford Computer Group giving an introduction to PKI for IT professionals, which can be read by following this link.
+In 2008 (aged 38) I wrote a white paper for Oxford Computer Group, giving an introduction to PKI for IT professionals, see link.
 Alternatively, a more simplified lay person approach can be read throughout the remainder of this page.

 Much descriptive material regarding PKI on the internet refers to making information secure between Alice and Bob, i.e. A to B. Often there’ll be a third-party referenced as C (Charlie) who is trying to compromise the information by eavesdropping or maliciously altering information.
 You now have A to B, avoiding / omitting C.

 PKI is generally referred to in IT security as providing ‘trust services’.
 I have sometimes been employed as a trust services architect, a role I undertook for the MoD was exactly such.
 In very simple terms, trust services is about trusting the actions or outputs of entities, be they people or computers.
 Trust services objectives are often required to expected to meet the following triad of capabilities: Confidentiality, Integrity and Authenticity (CIA).